 This should be a familiar story to Savers.
 Big Pharma and most doctors will make it sound like the only possible way to prevent a fracture if you’ve been diagnosed with osteoporosis is by filling a drug prescription.
 But in reality, there are alternative options that are more effective.
 Plus, these natural approaches don’t have negative side effects.
 In fact, they have the positive side effect of improving your overall health, making your life fuller and longer.

-Walking is a great form of exercise for all of the reasons discussed above, and because it’s a weight bearing exercise it’s also recommended in the Save Our Bones Program to build bone density.
+Walking is a great form of exercise for all of the reasons discussed above, and because it’s a weight bearing exercise it’s also recommended in the Osteoporosis Reversal Program to build bone density.
 If bone health is of particular concern for you, then walking is an important activity, but it needs reinforcement from more targeted exercises.